globalworming/spring-service-testing-serenity-screenplay/README.md

       }
     }

 ## workaround
 I was able to find a compromise between being DRY, readable tests and reporting on the steps using a proxy.
 By introducing a common interface `api.MyService` one can intercept the methods called and convert them to instrumented performables so the steps are reported.
 Also the connection to the actor is maintained well IMHO.
-See the example [ServiceTest], [UseTheService.as(actor).getService()] and [StepReportingProxy]
+See the example [ServiceTest](https://github.com/globalworming/spring-service-testing-serenity-screenplay/blob/master/src/test/java/com/example/demo/service/MyServiceImplTest.java), [UseTheService.as(actor).getService()](https://github.com/globalworming/spring-service-testing-serenity-screenplay/blob/master/src/test/java/com/example/demo/screenplay/abilities/UseTheService.java#L32) and [StepReportingProxy](https://github.com/globalworming/spring-service-testing-serenity-screenplay/blob/master/src/test/java/com/example/demo/screenplay/abilities/StepReportingProxy.java)